-Opioid use disorder is a significant public health crisis in America today.1
+Opioid overdose and misuse are a significant public health crisis in the U.S. today.1

-Each day in the US, 130 people die from opioid-related causes.3
+Each day in the US, 137 people die from opioid-related overdoses.3*

-More than 70,000 Americans died from drug overdoses in 2017, most involving a prescription painkiller or an illicit opioid like heroin.3
+More than 50,000 Americans died from opioid overdoses in 2019, most involving an illicit opioid like fentanyl or heroin.3*

-The true cost of the opioid drug epidemic in 2015 was $504 billion, or roughly half a trillion dollars, according to the U.S. Council of Economic Advisers.4
+The true cost of the opioid drug epidemic in 2015 was $504 billion according to the U.S. Council of Economic Advisers.4

 4 The Council of Economic Advisors, November 2017.
 The Underestimated Cost of the Opioid Crisis.
 Accessed on January 18, 2018, https://www.whitehouse.gov/sites/whitehouse.gov/files/images/The%20Underestimated%20Cost%20of%20the%20Opioid%20Crisis.pdf